 Even if you didn't have these studies you probably intuitively know that your thyroid may be influencing your HPA axis.

 Because you probably have other classic symptoms of HPA dysregulation:

-- Fatigue especially upon wakening in the morning
+- Fatigue especially upon awakening in the morning

 - Increase in energy or "second wind" at night right before sleep

 - Weight gain or inability to lose weight